raybrowndev/pomo-timer/README.md

 # ⏰ Pomo Timer

-A sleek and simple Pomodoro timer app designed to help you focus, stay organized, and boost productivity.
+A sleek and simple Pomodoro timer app designed to help you focus, stay organised, and boost productivity.
 Includes audio cues, customisable session lengths, and an integrated to-do list.

 ---